rodpcastro/rodpcastro.github.io/content/posts/0012_fem_truss/index.md

 In the code above, the nodes are defined by their *x* and *y* coordinates in the *nodes* matrix.
 Elements are defined by each line of the *connectivity* matrix, where the two columns represent the first and second nodes, respectively.

 ## Results
-The truss defined in the prior topic is solved and complemented with results obtained by [Ftool], a software for structural analysis of trusses.
-Their results will not be compared quantitatively because they are actually identical.
+The truss problem defined in the last topic is solved and the solution is complemented with results obtained by [Ftool], a software for structural analysis.
+Their results will not be compared quantitatively side by side because they are actually identical.
 So, the following images, displaying results from the code implemented in Julia and from Ftool, represent the solution obtained throught the Finite Element Method.

 The first two images displays the truss in deformed condition, scaled by a factor of 1000.
 The first one computed with Julia and plotted with [Makie], the second evaluated by Ftool.